 2. Shortage of Skills

 The medical supply industry has seen an immense increase in the use of technology.
 Even though this has made it easier to maneuver the market, it has also created a problem.
 More skilled workers are needed to work side by side with the technological advancements made.
-Even though the medical training department has been effectively doing its job, the computer and tech-related departments have to up their game if this is to work.
+Even though the medical training department has effectively done its job, the computer and tech-related departments have to up their game to work.

 Most companies in the industry have had shortages in several key areas for quite some time now.
-As a result, those who have already bagged these jobs can freely demand higher wages, which adds expenses to workforce costs.
-Some experts recommend outsourcing such services.
+As a result, those who have already bagged these jobs can freely demand higher wages, which adds to workforce costs.
+As a result, some experts recommend outsourcing such services.
 However, this can be a challenge to some supply firms since they cannot attract a skilled workforce.
 However, the best way to go about this is by making their firms and companies more lucrative and appealing to potential employees.

 3. Evolution of Regulations

 Over the past few years, regulations that govern the medical supply industry have kept on changing.
 Moreover, this trend is set to continue in 2021.
-Most of these changes are driven by factors such as changes in the market’s demands and technological advancements.
-Most of these laws are aimed at protecting privacy as well as managing the use of big data.
+Most of these changes are driven by changes in the market’s demands and technological advancements.
+In addition, most of these laws aim to protect privacy and manage big data.
 Therefore, medical supply firms have to shift their strategies and procedures to cater to such changes.

 Medical supply companies and the industry have to improve accuracy and reliability when working and managing this information.
 Technology can play a huge part in this; they can adopt enhanced cybersecurity services or cloud-based software to protect all the information about stock, supplies, suppliers, and customers.